openGemini/community/GOVERNANCE.md

 openGemini Committers have write access to the corresponding project GitHub repository.
 They can merge the patches from others.
 A Committer need to review code to maintain/improve code quality, confirming and handling PR Review requests from community members, approving relevant code contributions to be merged into the main branch and making long-term contributions while guiding other community Contributors/members to contribute to the project.

-### Becoming a Committers
+### Becoming a Committer

-To become a Maintainer you need to demonstrate the following:
+To become a Committer you need to demonstrate the following:

-- Recommended by at least 2 maintainers
+- recommended by at least 2 maintainers,
-- Review of PRs  or Code review for at least 3 months
+- review of PRs  or code review for at least 3 months,
-- Continuous contribution to the community for at least 6 months
+- continuous contribution to the community for at least 6 months,
 - ability to write quality code and/or documentation,
 - ability to collaborate with the team,
 - understanding of how the team works (policies, processes for testing and code review, etc),